Best 1911 Magazines : Exploring Reliable Options.

 KCI 1911 45ACP – Best Training Magazine

 Training magazines are designed to let the user engage in rather rough training without wearing out or breaking their good magazines.
 I use training magazines for dry fire reload work, malfunction drills, and similar tasks.
-I trust my good magazines to last, but why risk the mags I spent 40 bucks on when I can use a mag that costs a fraction of that?
+I trust each of my good magazine to last, but why risk the mags I spent 40 bucks on when I can use a mag that costs a fraction of that?

 Since you can find them for around 12 bucks, having a few on hand allows you to keep your good mags clean and ready for action.
 With the KCI magazines, I have no issues dropping them on concrete or in sand while working reloads.
 These super cheap magazines provide you with 7, 8, and 15 rounds of ammunition.